Diocese of Mayagüez

-The Diocese of Mayagüez (Dioecesis Maiaguezensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in the United States and consists of the western part of the island of Puerto Rico, an American commonwealth.
+The Diocese of Mayagüez (Dioecesis Maiaguezensis) is a diocese of the Catholic Church in the United States and consists of the western part of the island of Puerto Rico.
 The diocese is led by a prelate bishop, who pastors the mother church in the City of Mayagüez, Catedral Nuestra Señora de la Candelaria in front of the Plaza Colón.

 History

 The See of Mayagüez was canonically erected on March 1, 1976, and is a suffragan diocese of the Metropolitan Province of San Juan de Puerto Rico.
-As of July, 2011 the bishop of the See of Mayagüez was Alvaro Corrada del Rio, SJ.
-He retired on May 9, 2020, and Ángel Luis Ríos Matos was appointed at that time to succeed him.
+As of July, 2011 the bishop of the See of Mayagüez was Alvaro Corrada del Rio.
+He retired on May 9, 2020, and Ángel Luis Ríos Matos was appointed to succeed him.

 Ordinaries

 The list of the Bishops of Mayagüez (Latin rite) and their tenures of service: